-The LOC ensures the outputs of SPPH degree program(s), including ongoing assessment of each program's degree requirements.
-The LOC is informed by the CAB, the SA, outside educators (voting members who are not primary faculty), and objective outcomes data.
+The LOC monitors and assures the outputs of SPPH degree program(s), including ongoing assessment of each program's degree requirements.
+The LOC is informed by the CAB and the SA at least annually, by outside educators consistently (voting members who are non-primary faculty), by objective outcomes data regularly.
+The LOC has oversight and data collection authority for the criteria to assess the MPH Program and is responsible for assuring that the MPH Program assessment data is collected, analyzed, and evaluated, and that recommendations stemming from the data are provided as guidance for MPH program revision.

-The WRC and the LOC make decisions related to degree requirements based on a simple majority vote.
+The WRC and the LOC make decisions related to degree requirements based on a simple majority vote within the respective committees.